How To Add Power Steering Fluid

 1. Open the hood and locate the power steering reservoir.
 It is usually located near the front of the car on the passenger side or under the hood on the driver’s side.

-See also How Much Power Steering Fluid For Honda Accord
+See also How Much is it to fix a Power Steering Leak

 2. Remove the cap from the reservoir and pour enough fluid into your container to reach level marked on the side of it.
 Do not overfill!